Peyman-Borhani/Work-Plan/README.md

 ## Personal Technologies
+New business.
+Might be one of the most Successful startup sectors in future.
+Limited personal rights to assist in safeguarding users life/health.
+(must include regulations to comply with public spaces, non violent base protection against unseen future treats is mindful.
+▪ Personal/Community information solutions: Community made knowledge portals.
+User is assisted by AI's help.
+▪ Personal Protection:   basic protective wearables. portable armored dress, shield, reactive mechanisms.
+▪ Personal rights of intruder repeling solutions: assistive micro wearables. lawful replacment of weapons or other violent offence.
-2nd most Successful new business sector. ( To be completed in next updates )
+▪ Personal sanctuary solutions. portable home, personal space non penetrable, hidden,... an update to tent. regulated in public spaces. ( To be completed in next updates )

 ## Advertisement